 - Ability to describe dermatologic problems and formulate a differential diagnosis

 - Ability to diagnose and treat common dermatological conditions

 - Attitudes and interactions with patients, peers, members of the faculty and staff

 - Elective paper

 - A diagnostic test from photographs of skin lesions constituting 40% grade.
 Honors grades are possible

 Students should list first, second and third preferences for hospital assignment.

 VA Medical Center: If you are taking a course at the VA Medical Center, please visit the Minneapolis VA Health Care System web site to learn more about how to be prepared to rotate there.
-The following link replaces a broken link on the VA page: VA Program Coordinator contact info.

 The content editor for this page is Rebecca Egbert, firstname.lastname@example.org, (612) 626-4281